TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheets-future-data-systems.md

 title:  Spreadsheets are the Future of Data Systems
 ---

 The final chapter of [Martin Kleppmann's](https://martin.kleppmann.com/) wonderful book [Designing Data-Intensive Applications](https://dataintensive.net/) is called "The Future of Data Systems".
-In this chapter he talks about data integration between different specialized systems using flows of derivative data, unbundling todays complex databases into simpler specialized data storage components and composing them with dataflow processing systems.
+In this chapter he talks about data integration between different specialized systems using flows of derivative data, unbundling today's complex databases into simpler specialized data storage components and composing them with dataflow processing systems.
 At one point, almost as a throw away remark, he mentions that spreadsheets already have most of the dataflow programming capabilities that such a system would need.
 Of course, a spreadsheet is just a spreadsheet.
 A real data system needs to be durable, scalable and fault tolerant.
 It needs to integrate with a wide variety of disparate technologies.

 What if the real data system of the future could just be a spreadsheet?
-Is that such a crazy idea?

 We've all heard stories of insanely complex spreadsheets that large enterprises are inexplicably using to run their core business processes.
 Head over to [The Daily WTF](https://thedailywtf.com/) if you haven't [already](https://thedailywtf.com/articles/The-Great-Excel-Spreadsheet) [had](https://thedailywtf.com/articles/another-immovable-spreadsheet) [your](https://thedailywtf.com/articles/The-Revealing-Spreadsheet) [fill](https://thedailywtf.com/articles/The_Excel_Worm).
 Why do users insist on doing this rather than paying a team of programmers for six months (which ends up being two years with overruns) to build a proper system?